The Reaping: Plot

 A posse gathers to kill Loren to try to stop the plagues.
-Katherine calls Father Costigan, who explains that he has researched a satanic cult which sacrifices every second-born child once they reach puberty to create a "perfect child with the eyes of the Devil" to bring them power.
-He believes that Loren is the devil child.
-He also states that an angel, who cannot be harmed by the cult, will destroy them.
+Katherine calls Father Costigan, who explains that he's researched a satanic cult that sacrifices every 2nd-born child once they reach puberty to create a "perfect child with the eyes of the Devil" to bring them power.
+He believes that Loren is the devil's child.
+He also states that an angel, whom the cult cannot harm, will destroy them.
 He insists that Katherine is the angel, as the term is sometimes used to mean servants of God.
 At that moment, a supernatural force burns Costigan's room, killing him.
 Katherine returns to the McConnell house, where she finds the cult's sacrificial chamber.
 There, Loren's mother says that Loren is "his servant" now, then kills herself.
 Outside, Katherine finds locusts everywhere.
 As the townspeople arrive and prepare to kill Loren, the locusts attack and kill the posse.
 Doug runs away and falls into the river.
-Katherine locks herself in the house and Ben hides in a crypt, where he discovers skeletons and bodies of sacrificed children.
+Katherine locks herself in the house, and Ben hides in a crypt, where he discovers skeletons and bodies of sacrificed children.
 He calls Katherine when Loren appears outside.

 Katherine finds Ben dead.
-She confronts Loren as darkness falls and fiery hail and thunder rains from the sky.
-Katherine is about to kill Loren, when suddenly she says something that Katherine told her own daughter in Sudan.
+She confronts Loren as darkness falls, and fiery hail and thunder rain from the sky.
+Katherine is about to kill Loren when suddenly she says something that Katherine told her daughter in Sudan.
 Katherine asks how she can tell what is real.
-Loren answers "faith", and shows her a vision of the truth.
-The cult, which actually encompasses the entire town and Doug, are shown trying to kill Loren since she has reached puberty.
-Loren escaped and her brother Brody stabbed her, but her wound miraculously healed, and Brody died.
+Loren answers "faith" and shows her a vision of the truth.
+The cult, which encompasses the entire town and Doug, is shown trying to kill Loren since she has reached puberty.
+Loren escaped, and her brother Brody stabbed her, but her wound miraculously healed, and Brody died.
 Katherine realizes that Loren is the angel God sent.
 She also sees that Doug killed Ben.
 The townsfolk surround them as Doug tells her that only an ordained servant of God can kill Loren.
 He reveals that his family recruited the entire town into the satanic cult, as the hurricanes that destroyed the old church led them to believe that God had abandoned them.
-He invited Katherine to investigate the plagues because they hoped she would join them, since she had turned her back on God.
+He invited Katherine to investigate the plagues because they hoped she would join them since she had turned her back on God.
 Katherine refuses.
-A sudden fire then rains down on the town, killing the satanists, who all happened to be first-born.
+A sudden fire then rains down on the town, killing the Satanists who all happened to be firstborn.
 Doug grabs Katherine as he is being lifted off the ground and killed, with Katherine being spared.